Hog-CERN/Hog/docs/index.md

 ## Introduction
-Coordinating firmware development among many international collaborators is becoming a very widespread problem in particle physics.
+Coordinating firmware development among many international collaborators is becoming a very widespread problem.
 Guaranteeing firmware synthesis with Place and Route **reproducibility** and assuring **traceability** of binary files is paramount.

 Hog tackles these issues by exploiting advanced git features and integrating itself with HDL IDE (Vivado or Quartus).
 The integration of these tools intends to reduce as much as possible useless overhead work for the developers.